How to Grow Shallots

 With Shallots we eat the small bulbs, spring onions we eat the leafy growth.

-Like most members of the onion family shallots are planted mid winter and harvested in summer.
+Like most members of the onion family these bulbs are planted mid winter and harvested in summer.
 In Australia this is true for the cool temperate regions however in warmer area they can be planted in Autumn (march / april).
-The best time to plant is at the winter equinox, the shortest day of the year, however a few weeks either way will do.
-They are harvested six months later.

 - Prepare the soil by digging over 4 weeks before planting.